00mjk/McPluginInstaller/README.md

 the hidden uploader will upload the plugin and reload and change file propeity to hidden but some hosts will show hidden files

-credits go to https://github.com/IAmANoot/MCPluginManager for the main part of the installer

 ## the code to hide the plugin

 ```java